tkf/rash/doc/source/tips.rst

 Define Zsh ZLE widget
 =====================

-You can use the ZLE widget :program:`rash-zle-isearch` loaded by :program:`rash init` to define your own modified widget.
-It takes arguments and passes them to :program:`rash isearch` directly.
+You can use the ZLE widget :ref:`rash-zle-isearch` loaded by :ref:`rash init` to define your own modified widget.
+It takes arguments and passes them to :ref:`rash isearch` directly.
 Here is a recipe for "Do What I Mean" search:

 .. sourcecode:: sh